emanchado/narrows/README.md

 * Create new narrations
 * Dashboard to see all narrations
 * Allow narrators to change password, and create more narrators
-* Maybe add an "admin" role so that not all narrators can create users?
 * Add feedback on save (narrator pages, character page)
 * Really wait until everything is loaded before showing the "Start" button